dpwiese/personal-website/content/posts/documentation.md

 # Introduction

-Prior to creating this site, I would often document the things I was working on.
+Over the past decade of my academic and professional career I spent a fair bit of time documenting the things I was working on.
-While in grad school this was primarily in Latex, documenting hundreds of pages of in my <a href="https://danielwiese.com/mit-notes.pdf" target="_blank">grad school notes</a>.
+While in grad school this was primarily in Latex, documenting thousands of pages, some of which are available in my <a href="https://danielwiese.com/mit-notes.pdf" target="_blank">grad school notes</a>.
 For the past few years my work has been less academic, less mathematical, and involved more programming.
 It was also not often distributed or published.
 As such my documentation lately has been primarily in Markdown.
-I found myself using Atom with the <a href="https://atom.io/packages/markdown-pdf" target="_blank">markdown-pdf</a> plugin to periodically generate PDFs when necessary.
+I found myself initially using Atom with the <a href="https://atom.io/packages/markdown-pdf" target="_blank">markdown-pdf</a> plugin to periodically generate PDFs when necessary.
 This approach was fine, but it provided no real support for equations, and Atom was not my prefered editor.

 I was looking for a better solution than this that provided the following:

 - **Short syntax** that is easily human readable (e.g. markdown headings as `#` instead of Latex `\section{}` or HTML `<h1></h1>`).
-  This was to make my writing quicker and more efficient, and document source easier to read.
+  This was to make my writing quicker and more efficient and the document source easier to read.
   From this perspective, markdown was an attractive option.
   For example, bullets in markdown source look like bullets, versus those in Latex or HTML.
-  - This was could be facilitated further by good syntax highlighting in an editor, e.g. Sublime bolding headings `#` and `**bold text**`.
+  - This was could be facilitated further by good syntax highlighting in an editor, e.g. bolding headings `#` and `**bold text**`.
 - **Latex equation** support.
   While it is expected that equations be infrequent and generally simple, they needed to be supported.
 - **Cross platform** should allow the source document to be easily deployed across many platforms.
   For example:
   - Github wikis
   - Web via a static site generator like Hugo, used to <a href="https://danielwiese.com/posts/site-setup/" target="_blank">create this site</a>
-  - PDF
+  - PDFs.
-  I don't often intend for documents to be duplicated across these mediums, *rather I wanted to be able to adopt a standard way of writing without thinking what the destination format would be when writing*.
+  It is important to note that I don't anticipate the need for documents to be duplicated across these mediums, *rather I wanted to be able to adopt an efficient and standard way of writing without thinking what the destination format would be when writing*.
-- **Consistent styling** across the above platforms.
-  For example, I wanted to be able to style a generated PDF to look similar to the theme used on this site, or Github.
+- **Flexible styling** across the above platforms.
+A solution which facilitated uniform styling across mediums would be ideal, whereby a single `.css` or `.sty` file could be used to consistently format both a generated PDF and content for the web.
 - **Minimal tooling** required.
-- **No dedicated app** required.
+- **No dedicated app** or IDE required to effectively note-take.
 - **Fast to compile or view**.
 However, the need for this was inversely proportional to the complexity of the document syntax.
-That is, if I could adopt a solution with a sufficiently simple syntax that allowed it to be easily read, then it would reduce the frequency of compiling to view the generated output.
+That is, if I could adopt a solution with a sufficiently simple syntax that allowed it to be easily read, then it would reduce the necessity of compiling to view the generated output while working.
-- Features/nice to have
-  - Inclusion of references from .bib file?
-  - Good syntax highlighting of the source in editor
+- **Offered citation support** for referencing entried from a `.bib.` file.

-# Solution: Markdown Pandoc
+# Solution: Markdown and Pandoc

-After considering the above requirements, for a simple, easy-to-read syntax, markdown was a good choice.
+After considering the above requirements for a simple, easy-to-read syntax, markdown was a good choice.
 Furthermore, it is widely supported on and offline, with easy tooling to generate PDFs including <a href="https://pandoc.org/" target="_blank">Pandoc</a> and good support online at Github, Gitlab, <a href="https://gohugo.io/" target="_blank">Hugo</a>, Jekyll, and more.
 Markdown supports embedded HTML and Latex, with tools like KaTex and MathJax.

-For the generation of PDFs, Pandoc is easy to use, and supports Latex.
+For the generation of PDFs Pandoc is easy to use and supports Latex.
 Latex is not supported in Github, but seems to be in Gitlab.
 Markdown is easy-to-read, reducing the need for real-time rendering, or a need to frequently and quickly compile.
 References can be included from a `.bib` file.
 Using the Sublime Text markdown syntax highlighting works well for markdown, although it does not do anything for Latex.
 But as the primary goal was for a simple, easy syntax that *allowed* for the inclusing of equations rather than a focus on highly mathematical documents, this was not a big deal - equations should be relatively simple and infrequent.
+And admittedly I've made no attempt yet to see if there are any options for syntax highlighting that may work better for markdown with Latex.

 Latex was an alternate source format considered, with Pandoc providing tools for conversion to markdown or HTML for use on the web, and easy generation of PDFs.
 However, even with templates, Latex source is more verbose and and cumbersome to use for relatively simple note taking and documentation, most of what I do now.
-Jupyter was considered as well, but seemed much more heavyweight than desired, required an app, and is not as widely or easily supported as markdown, although it is supported in Github, for example.
+Jupyter was considered as well, but seemed much more heavyweight than desired, required more tooling, and is not as widely or easily supported as markdown, although it is supported in Github, for example.

-Styling consistency on the web (e.g. via Hugo) and generated PDFs (e.g. via Pandoc and Latex) may not be easily maintained though.
+Styling flexibility with this solution is nearly unlimited, although consistency between the web (e.g. via Hugo) and generated PDFs (e.g. via Pandoc and Latex) may not be easily maintained though.
-The CSS used for the web could not necessarily be applied to PDFs and vice versa.
-But of the above requirements styling is not the most important.
+The CSS used for the web could not necessarily be applied to PDFs and vice versa, but of the above requirements styling is not the most important.
 Once the desired styling is set for each of these outputs, it will likely not often be changed.
-There may even be options to use CSS with Pandoc and Latex.
+There may even be options to use CSS with Pandoc and Latex, or tools to generate a `.sty` file from CSS, although again this is something I've not looked into at the time of this writing.

 ## Using Pandoc